typedb/typedb-ml/README.md

 ## Quickstart

-### Requirements
+### Install

 - Python >= 3.7.x

-- Grab the `requirements.txt` from [here](requirements.txt) and install the requirements with `pip install requirements.txt`.
+- Grab the `requirements.txt` file from [here](requirements.txt) and install the requirements with `pip install requirements.txt`.
 This is due to some intricacies installing PyG's dependencies, see [here](https://github.com/pyg-team/pytorch_geometric/issues/861) for details.

 - Installed KGLIB: `pip install typedb-kglib`.